With 2019 coming to a close, it will soon be time to start preparing to file your 2019 tax return — the one that’s due

-2. No alimony deduction

-Elimination of the alimony deduction is another Tax Cuts and Jobs Act change that took effect in 2019 rather than 2018.
+Elimination of the alimony deduction is another Tax Cuts and Jobs Act change that took effect in tax year 2019 rather than 2018.
 For divorce and separation agreements made or modified this year or thereafter, alimony payments will not be deductible, says IRS Publication 5307.

 So, a spouse who gets divorced this year and pays alimony this year cannot write the payments off on a tax return in 2020.
-That also means that a spouse who gets divorced this year and receives alimony this year will not count the payments as income on the tax return filed next year.
+That also means that a spouse who gets divorced this year and receives alimony this year cannot count the payments as income.

 3. Higher retirement account contribution limits

-This year, you can stash more cash in various types of tax-advantaged retirement accounts, as we detail in “Limits for 401(k), IRA and Other Retirement Plans to Rise in 2019.”
+This year, you can stash more cash in various types of retirement accounts, as we detail in “Limits for 401(k), IRA and Other Retirement Plans to Rise in 2019.”

-Contributions that you make to such accounts, including traditional 401(k) plans and traditional individual retirement accounts (IRAs), in 2019 could be deductible on your next tax return.
+Contributions that you make in 2019 to such accounts — including traditional 401(k) plans and traditional individual retirement accounts (IRAs) — could be deductible on your next tax return.

-Current.
-With 2019 coming to a close, it will soon be time to start preparing to file your 2019 tax return — the one that’s due